kulsuri/B2C2/readme.md

 # What Does This App Do?
 1. command line interface
+2. request instruments available to trade
-2. request prices from api for given instrument
+3. request prices from api for given instrument
 - e.g. BTCUSD
 - side (buy/sell)
 - quantity
-3. request instruments available to trade
-4. return 'request for quote' info
-5. execute orders
+4. execute orders
-6. display total balance of the account
+5. display total balance of the account
-7. ping to check if the connection is ok
+6. ping to check if the connection is ok
-8. ledgers to get trade history
+7. ledgers to get trade history
-9. get specific information about a trade
+8. get specific information about a trade
-10. error handling:
+9. error handling:
 - sending an outdated quote
 - HTTP error from the server
 - losing internet connection
-11. logging
+11. ~~logging~~

 # Pre-requisites
 - Python 3